-SAFE invites you to join us every 2nd Tuesday from 2:30 to 4:30 PM for the SAFE Opioid Heroin Prevention Task Force meeting.
-Our next meeting is April 11, 2017 in Shared Classroom D at the Eanes Pittman Public Safety Training Center at 6610 Public Safety Way, Chesterfield, VA 23832
+SAFE invites you to join us on the 2nd Tuesday of the month from 2:30 to 4:30 PM for the SAFE Opioid Heroin Prevention Task Force meeting.
+We meet at the Eanes Pittman Public Safety Training Center, 6610 Public Safety Way, Chesterfield, VA 23832

-Please contact Valerie Murphy at email@example.com if you have any questions.
+Please contact Bunny Chidester at firstname.lastname@example.org if you have any questions.

 Click here to view more information about the SAFE OHPTF.

-A Safe Medication Disposal Kiosk is available at Walgreens Pharmacy
+A Safe Medication Disposal Kiosk is also available at Walgreens Pharmacy locations:

 4201 Meadowdale Blvd.